hclent/CreoleVal/nlu/mctest/README.md

 - Move all Python code to a folder `src`
 - Cleanup `src/preproc.py` code
 - Remove `requirements.pip-freeze.txt` they contain full paths for the laptop that was used to generate them, so its useless?
+- Maybe one-two sentences on what exactly is going on in this task? i.e. "Read and comprehend a given text passage, and then answer a question by selecting 1 out of 4 answers"

 ## Dataset